TaraT1/DevNotes/vault/authentication.md

  - allows clients to verify the identity of the end user based on the authentication performed by an authorization server
  - also obtains basic profile information about the end user in an interoperable and REST-like manner
     - interoperable - of or related to the ability to share data between different computer systems

+## Cookies, Sessions, etc
+Express uses a cookie to store a session id with an encryption signature in the user's browser and then, on subsequent requests, uses the value of that cookie to retrieve session information stored on the server.
+- This server side storage can be a memory store (default) or any other store which implements the required methods
+- Find the cookie using browser inspect Application/Cookies.
+The cookie is stored on the client.
+Storing session in db, session persists.